taverntesting/tavern/CONTRIBUTING.md

 # Contributing

+## Working locally

+1. Create a virtualenv using whatever method you like (eg, [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/))

+1. Install dependencies from requirements.txt

 ## Running tests locally

 To run a subset of the required tests, run the [smoke test script](/scripts/smoke.bash)

     ./scripts/smoke.bash

+If on Windows, you should be able to just run the 'tox' commands in that file.

 ## Updating/adding a dependency